-Capital Loans & Equity Opening Budget 9,606 9 606 Capital Equity Investments.
+Capital Loans & Equity Opening Budget 9,606 9,606 Capital Equity Investments.

-Additional / (Reduced) 0 0
+, Additional / (Reduced) 0 0 - cop or a first of the copy o

 slippage/acceleration 0 0

 (Under) / Overspend 0 0

 Total revised forecast 9,606 9,606

-On Target?
-9,000 9,000 Yes
+On Target? , Yes

-ICT Infrastructure Opening Budget 8,521 41 846 A ten year programme for Enhancements to Core ICT across Birmingham City Council made up of various

-projects including replacement servers, infrastructure and enhancements to software.
+ICT Infrastructure Opening Budget 8,521 A ten year programme for Enhancements to Core ICT across Birmingham City Council made up of various projects including replacement servers, infrastructure and enhancements to software.

 Additional / (Reduced) 0 0

 slippage/acceleration (5,164) The Corporate ICT Investment Plan required alignment to the ICT&D strategy to ensure that BCC are making the most of its limited financial resources.
 Therefore, only the crticial/tactical projects for this financial year have been progressed.
 This has resulted in some projects being delayed until 2017/18.
 A revised ICT&D Strategy, taking account of changes to the revenue and capital profiles of spend was approved by Cabinet on 18th October 2016.

-(Under) / Overspend (151) ( $\pounds$ 0.203m) savings againts the Internet Explorer 11 project as a result of using internal BCC resources rather than an external company. $\pounds$ 0.052m overspend against the LAN Switch Replacement project as a result of increased hardware costs due to a fall in exchange rates (the hardware is priced in US\$).
+(Under) / Overspend (151) (151) (£0.203m) savings againts the Internet Explorer 11 project as a result of using internal BCC resources rather than an external company. £0.052m overspend against the LAN Switch Replacement project as a result of increased hardware costs due to a fall in exchange rates (the hardware is priced in US\$).
 The additional cost will be met from within resources for the Corporate Infrastructure Investment Plan.

 Total revised forecast 3,206 41,695

 On Target?
 Yes, subject to the above slippage

 SAP Investment Plan Opening Budget 2,781 6,421 New Developments to SAP software funded from service prudential borrowing.

 Additional / (Reduced) 0 0

 slippage/acceleration (1,200) Due to further technical delays with implementing the major SAP upgrade project across the Council and associated work to finalise the Integrated Support Services (ISS) technology solutions, the budget for the overall SAP investment plan has been re-phased into later years.
 The delivery of the wider investment plan is underpinned by the SAP upgrade which provides the platform and technical capability for implementing a number of other SAP and associated ICT developments, including the initial ISS Phase 1 technology requirements.

 (Under) / Overspend 0 0

 Total revised forecast 1,581 6,421

 On Target?
 Yes subject to above slippage

-TOTAL CORPORATE RESOURCES DIRECTORATE - OVERALL Opening Budget 55,541 113,356
+TOTAL CORPORATE RESOURCES DIRECTORATE - OVERALL 55,541 113,356

 Additional / (Reduced) 886 1,145

 slippage/acceleration (6,364) 0

 (Under) / Overspend (267) (267)

 Total revised forecast 49,796 114,234

-OVERALL MOVEMENTS Opening Budget - 1,186,609
+OVERALL MOVEMENTS Opening Budget 461,228 1,186,609

-Additional / (Reduced) 17,149 694,757
+OVERALL PIOVEPILINIS Additional / (Reduced) 17,149 694,757

-slippage/acceleration (34,474) 0
+slippage/acceleration (34,474) 094,757

 (Under) / Overspend 1,341 1,341

-Total revised forecast 445,244 1,882,707
+Total revised forecast 1,882,707

+iotai ieviseu ioiecast 773,244 1,002,707